CMSLabIITK/SQS_generation/README.md

 ....
 ```

-Here the first row takes the number of structures.
+Here the first row takes the number of structures and the rows after them specifies the transformation matrix which will be applied to the unit cell considered earlier.
 For the single phase, it will be 1, while for multiphase, it will be >1.
 The next three lines give the transformation matrix for structure 1; the further three lines give the same for structure 2, and so on.
 An example of a single FCC phase is given below, which creates the supercell of size 4x5x2 using this transformation.

 ```
 1